lua-cookbook/lua-cookbook/src/book/en_US/00-intro.md

     a2 = {10,20}
     print(a1 == a2) --> false !

 The result is `false` because `a1` and `a2` are different _objects_.
-Table comparison does not compare the elements, it just checks whether the arguments are in fact the same tables.
+The Lua comparison operator does not compare the elements, it just checks whether the arguments are in fact the same tables.

     a1 = {10,20}